Bryde's Whale

 Read our 10 facts you didn’t know about Bryde’s whales.

 Keen to learn more about the whale species we find in the Hauraki Gulf?
-Check out the massive Pygmy Blue whale and the endangered Sei whale.
+Check out the massive pygmy blue whale and the endangered sei whale.

 Book your place on our next whale watching tour from downtown Auckland.